knotteye00/satyr/docs/REST.md

 ### /api/users/live/

+UNFINISHED

 Returns the usernames and stream titles of 10 users who are currently streaming

 Method: GET

 Authentication: no

-Parameters: none
+Parameters: num (optional), sort (optional)

 Response: Returns an array of objects containing the username and title of each stream.
 Returns an empty array if no one is streaming.

 Example: `[{username:"foo", title:"bar"}]`

-### /api/users/live/:num
+### /api/users/all

-Same as above, with number indicated the number of users to list.
-Maximum of 50.
+Same as above, but returns all users regardless of whether they are streaming.
+Also unfinished.